Keyanswers/RadChart-Function/Readme.md

 #dev.off()
 ```

 #### This is the Iris dataset (Edgar Anderson data).
-It contains data about four features of three species of the Iris genus Dataset Iris.
+It contains data about four features of three species of the Iris genus dataset Iris.

 The Iris dataset with calculated areas